shawnzxiang/pebble-pomodoro/README.md

 Direction:
-- Top button: Skip to the next iteration
+- Top button: Skip to the next iteration while running
-- Middle button: Play and skip
+- Middle button: Play and pause
 - Bottom button: Clear everything
 - Go to pebble App in your phone "Apps" tab and tap the app to change the settings (time interval, long break frequency)